piotr-maslak/PowerMeter/README.md

 # PowerMeter
-It turns a pulse electricity consumption meter into IOT (MQTT &amp; REST) Device
+It turns a pulse electricity consumption metering device into IOT (MQTT &amp; REST) Device